AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/generate-slides.md

 * Breakdowns

-  Each breakdown within a freeform table is included in the presentation independently as a separate insight.

-  The first 5 breakdowns within a single freeform table are included in the presentation.
+  As part of the deduplication and scoring process when generating relevant insights, each breakdown within a freeform table is analyzed independently, and only the first 5 breakdowns within a single freeform table are analyzed.

   Only the first level of a breakdown is supported.
 A breakdown of a breakdown is not included in the presentation.